input-output-hk/cardano-docs.iohk.io/_docs/protocols/application-level.md

- 1. `retrievalWorker`, a server that operates on [block retrieval queue](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Context/Context.hs#L74), validating headers and that blocks mention parents properly.
+ 1. `retrievalWorker`, a server that operates on [block retrieval queue](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Context/Context.hs#L74), validating headers and that blocks form a proper chain.
  2. `requestHeaders`, a handler that performs and handles header retrieval request.
-It handles expected headers, tracking those locally and behaves by banning a node if it sends headers that weren't requested.
+It handles expected headers, tracking those locally and bans a node if it sends headers that weren't requested.
  3. `addToBlockRequestQueue` is a function that is exectuted when a header is successfully fetched and we want to carry on and receive a block as well.
- 4. `mkHeadersRequest`: for `requestHeaders` to work, we have to first tell it what exactly do we want to fetch. `mkHeadersRequest` is a function that is basically a constructor for `MsgGetHeaders` if such message is possible to construct, will return `Nothing` otherwise.
+ 4. `mkHeadersRequest`: for `requestHeaders` to work, we have to first tell it what exactly do we want to fetch. `mkHeadersRequest` is a function that is basically a constructor for `MsgGetHeaders`.
+If such message is possible to construct, it will return `Just MsgGetHeaders`, otherwise it will return `Nothing`.

 The way Blocks are processed is specified in the [Logic](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Block/Logic.hs)